ABOUT

 Ma la mia determinazione nella sfida di avere uno scatto straordinario vince sul resto, come vince sulla paura che si potrebbe avere in determinate situazioni ambientali, atmosfere tetre da film horror.

-La più grande soddisfazione fino a questo punto è rappresentata dalla mole di riconoscimenti ottenuta in prestigiosi concorsi fotografici internazionali, ottenuti fin dai primi tentativi.
-Risultati che mai mi sarei aspettato di ottenere fra decine di migliaia di fotografi bravissimi partecipanti da tutto il mondo
+La più grande soddisfazione fino a questo punto è rappresentata dai riconoscimenti ottenuti in prestigiosi concorsi fotografici internazionali, fin dai primi tentativi.
+Risultati che mai mi sarei aspettato di ottenere fra decine di migliaia di fotografi bravissimi partecipanti da tutto il mondo.

 My passion for visual art has been with me for a long time, it’s not a last-minute passion.